Can’t hear your buddies on Discord?

-Let’s start with the favored solution of IT technicians around the world: close Discord and open it up again.
+Let’s start with the favored solution of IT technicians around the world: close Discord and open it again.
 A simple reset can often plug any gaps and fix any lingering problems.
 Throw in a Windows restart for good measure as well.

-The problem might also be temporary and the root found in a coding issue or bug within the Discord app itself.
+The problem might also be temporary and the root may be found in a coding issue or bug within the Discord app itself.
 To remedy this, load up Discord in your web browser and test to see if you can hear other people.

 Fix 2: Hardware Check

 Often the right solution is the simplest.
 Ensure your headphone/microphone jack(s) is securely connected to your PC’s audio inputs and outputs, especially if you have a desktop where the tower is housed under a desk and rarely inspected.

 Gaming headsets often come with a global mute button for both input and output.
 Check to make sure you’ve haven’t accidentally tapped it.

 Headset and microphone manufacturers are continually pumping out fresh drivers to quell problems.
-Check to see you’ve got the latest version by perusing your specific model’s vendor site.
+Check to see if you’ve got the latest version by perusing your specific model’s vendor site.
 In the situation where you require dedicated software for your accessory, make sure it’s up to date as well.

 Fix 3: Turn Off Third-Party Voice Altering Software